-The length of the extension will be determined on a case by case basis, but will not exceed 60 days, except in the case of delays caused by weather conditions or unavailability of required parts or services.
-In the case of weather conditions or unavailability of required parts or services, extensions may be continued until the situation has improved sufficiently to make repairs possible.
-The necessary repairs must be made within 15 calendar days once the weather conditions have subsided or required parts or services have been made available.
+The length of the extension will be determined on a case by case basis, but will not exceed 60 days, except in the case of delays caused by weather conditions.
+In the case of weather conditions, extensions may be continued until the weather has improved sufficiently to make repairs possible.
+The necessary repairs must be made within 15 calendar days, once the weather conditions have subsided.